thomasperi/sandbox-clone/README.md

 ### `(clonebox).run(fn)`

-Sandboxes the temp directory, calls the supplied `fn` function, and then restores the real un-sandboxed `fs` methods. `fn` can accept the path of the temp directory as its `base` argument.
+Sandboxes the temp directory, calls the supplied `fn` function, and then restores the real un-sandboxed `fs` methods.
+The `fn` function can accept the path of the temp directory as its `base` argument.

 ```javascript
 box.run(base => {